coyotespike/coyotespike.github.io/_posts/2016-08-31-TwobyTufte.md

-John Tukey, also a colleague of Richard Hamming, changed all that by simply ignoring the dispiriting debate over *how not to mislead so much* and demonstrating graphics' use as a tool for substantive data analysis.
+John Tukey, also a colleague of Richard Hamming, changed all that by simply ignoring the dispiriting debate over *how not to mislead so much* and instead demonstrating graphics' use as a tool for substantive data analysis.

-> Multifunctioning graphic elements, if designed with care and subtlely, can
+> Multifunctioning graphic elements, if designed with care and subtlety, can
 > effectively display complex, multivariate data.

 Data visualization developed so late, and matured into respectability even